b23danhe/bachelor-thesis-document-extraction/README.md

     fatura
     cord

-This is where you place the folder with the dataset or files to be extracted.
+This is where you place the files in the corresponding dataset

 Also place the JSON-file containing the "ground truth" for each dataset in the respective folder.
 Name the file with the same name as the folder it's in (e.g mio/mio.json).